W1R3D-Code/southcambs_binday/README.md

 Just a simple Azure Function that runs daily, grabbing the up-to-date bin collection schedule for a specific address useing the scambs.gov.uk waste calendar API; then sends you slack messages to reminder you the day before and the morning of.

-By default the function will run at [8am daily](#functionjson), and if there is a bin collection the next day it will send you a reminder message imediately and schedule messages to remind you at 8:30pm that evening, and against at 7:30am the next day.
-Behaviour can be customised using [Application Settings](#application-settings).
+By [default](#functionjson) the function will run at 8am daily, and if there is a bin collection that day or the next day it will send you a reminder in slack and/or by SMS depending on [configured senders](#messagesendingintegrations)

 The messages are simple and only contain which bin(s) to put out i.e. `Blue & Green bin day tomorrow`